 So there you have it – a quick and easy trick to get elevated shots using a Monopod and a wide-angle lens.

-Now since this is The Thoughtful Photographer – let me also point out a few other options that you might want to experiment with.
+Let me also point out a few other options that you might want to experiment with.

 You can use a wired or wireless cable release so that you can take multiple frames every time you lift the camera instead of waiting for the self timer and only getting one frame each lift.